Cghlewis/data-mgmt-ed-research-book/_book/06-planning.md

 <p class="caption">(\#fig:fig6-4)Example simplified student survey workflow.</p>
 </div>

 But the format truly does not matter.
-Figure \@ref(fig:fig6-5) is a diagram of the same student survey workflow as Figure \@ref(fig:fig6-4), but with more detail added, and this time using a swimlane diagram where each lane displays the tasks associated with that individual and the iterative processes that occur within and across lanes.
+Figure \@ref(fig:fig6-5) is a diagram of the same student survey workflow as Figure \@ref(fig:fig6-4), but with more detail added, and this time using a swimlane diagram where each lane displays the tasks associated with the individual and the iterative processes that occur within and across lanes.

 <div class="figure" style="text-align: center">
 <img src="img/fig6-5.PNG" alt="Example student survey workflow using a swimlane diagram." width="100%" />